nvdaes/readFeeds/readme.md

 ## Installation or Update: ##

-If there is an RSS or personalFeeds folder in your personal NVDA configuration folder, from a previous version of ReadFeeds, when installing this version, version 6.0 or later, a dialog will ask if you want to upgrade or install.
+If there is an RSS or personalFeeds folder in your personal NVDA configuration folder, from a previous version of ReadFeeds, when installing version 6.0 or later, a dialog will ask if you want to upgrade or install.
 Choose update to preserve your saved feeds and to continue using them in the new installed version of readFeeds.

 ## Commands: ##